alejoeie/mask_detection/README.md

 Requisites:

-  1. You need to install openCV dependencies to make it work correctly, otherwise you will get an error.
+  1. You need to install openCV dependencies to make it work correctly, otherwise you will get several errors.

   2. You need to install openCV libraries if you are a GNU/Linux user.